The AI Protocol Revolution: A Story of History Repeating Itself

 The Living Laboratory

 Google Agentspace, already deployed at companies like Wells Fargo, KPMG, and Nokia, shows what this A2A led infrastructure looks like in practice.
-It's one of Google Cloud's fastest-growing products ever, and watching it work is like seeing the future arrive early.
+It's one of Google Cloud's fastest-growing products ever.
+See a demo video below - the Agent Gallery is all enabled by A2A:

 The solution isn't just technical, but philosophical.
 Build for change, not features.
 Every AI component needs to be independently replaceable, like swapping batteries rather than rewiring your house.
-When OpenAI, Google or Claude releases a new model or feature next month (and they will), you should be able to adapt to it within hours, espeically in this AI-code assisted future.
-If you get it right, then your application automtically improves in lock step with the AI models underneath it.
+When OpenAI, Google or Claude releases a new model or feature next month (and they will), you should be able to adapt to it within hours, especially in this AI-code assisted future.
+If you get it right, then your application automatically improves in lock step with the AI models underneath it.
+The restrictions of complying with protocols give you the freedom to be flexible.

 The Non-Human Web Emerges

 Humans are becoming less likely to be direct consumers of web data.
-We may have already reached peak human web traffic in 2025, with the proportion of human traffic ever declining from now on.
+We may soon reach peak human web traffic, with the proportion of human traffic ever declining from now on in favour of AI bot traffic.

 Google's AI Overviews now appear in over 35% of U.S. searches, with some sites reporting traffic drops of up to 70%.
 According to Pew Research, just 8% of users who encountered an AI summary clicked through to a traditional link—half the rate of those who didn't